cogentcore/core/README.md

 * style parsing crash on font-family

-* layout issue

-* add margins to button drawing

-* color generates linear interpolations, lighter, darker -- then add a painter guy based on that to generate gradients, and then we're in the shadow business, etc
+* color generates linear interpolations, lighter, darker -- then add a painter guy based on that to generate gradients, and then we're in the shadow business, etc -- key innovation over css: relative color transforms: lighterX darkerX that transform existing color -- great for styling widgets etc.

 Soon: